How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Abstract

 \section{Abstract}

-Hydrogen, as a clean energy carrier, is a promising option for sustainable energy storage and utilization, yet its storage and transportation remain challenging.
-Liquid Organic Hydrogen Carriers (LOHCs) provide a potential solution by enabling the reversible chemical binding and release of hydrogen.
-However, recent experimental studies have revealed a puzzling inhibition of catalytic activity during LOHC dehydrogenation, associated with the absence of hydrogen bubble formation, reduced hydrogen production rates and significant variability across experiments.
-In this work, we derive a model to elucidate the mechanisms underlying this inhibition, taking into account both the reversible nature of the hydrogenation–dehydrogenation reaction and the role of transport phenomena.
-Our results demonstrate that efficient transport of hydrogen away from the catalytic pellet is essential to suppress back-reactions and thereby maximize the performance of porous catalysts.
-In particular, we demonstrate that two distinct kinetic regimes — with high or strongly inhibited hydrogen production — can arise depending on whether bubble nucleation is enabled or suppressed.
-Beyond LOHC systems, our findings are applicable to a broader class of reversible reactions, particularly those involving volatile products that can leave the liquid reaction medium in form of bubbles.
+\ta{We derive a theoretical model to elucidate the inhibition of catalytic activity during the dehydrogenation of Liquid Organic Hydrogen Carriers (LOHC).
+Within our model, we account for the reversible nature of the hydrogenation–dehydrogenation reaction as well as the transport of both LOHC and produced hydrogen.
+Our analysis reveals that the main limiting factor for the performance of porous catalysts is the transport of dissolved hydrogen, which has been overlooked so far.
+In particular, we show that two distinct kinetic regimes can arise depending on whether hydrogen leaves the pellet in form of bubbles or via diffusion.
+Moreover, we derive the conditions for the onset of bubbling depending on hydrogen supersaturation and capillarity.} Beyond LOHC systems, our findings are applicable to a broader class of reversible reactions, particularly those involving volatile products that can leave the liquid reaction medium in the form of bubbles.\\

 \keywords{Liquid organic hydrogen carriers; Reversible dehydrogenation; Back reaction; Mass transport limitations; Bubble nucleation; Porous catalysts; Multiphase kinetics}